labthings/picamerax/README.rst

 .. -*- rst -*-

 ========
-picamera
+SciPiCamera
 ========

-This package provides a pure Python interface to the `Raspberry Pi`_ `camera`_ module for Python 2.7 (or above) or Python 3.2 (or above).
+This package provides a pure Python interface to the `Raspberry Pi`_ `camera`_ module for Python 3.2 or above, with extra features and fixes.

 Links
 =====